 To make part production go as smoothly as possible, think carefully about your design before you hand the specs off to a machinist.
 You may, for instance, opt to skip features that require unnecessary machining by making some design changes.
 Or you may want to consider eliminating other elements to make the process easier for the machinist.
 For example, if your part will be made by CNC machining, your part design should, if possible, avoid tall, thin walls, small pocket features, or text.
 Spending some time up front reviewing your plans can improve your part design, shorten your run time and maybe even lower your manufacturing costs.

-2. Finalize your drawings
+2. Finalize your machined parts drawings

 To ensure that your fab shop manufactures components that meet your specifications, you’ll need to provide finalized detailed drawings for each part.
 While these don’t have to be professionally done, the drawings serve as the primary communication between you and the machinist.
 They should be as clear and specific as possible and have all the information needed to manufacture your part into a finished component.
 These specifications (or “specs” for short) should include the type of materials to be used; shape of the part with different views; size, dimension and tolerance data; finishes required; and more.
 This type of manufacturing information will help ensure that when you get your completed part(s), it will be an exact fit with any other machined parts designed to be attached to it in your final assembly.
 As a result, it can also be helpful to provide some context for how you intend to use the part on the specs as well.